 In this work, we propose a systematic and practical treatment to address data poisoning at its source by leveraging architectural security features of contemporary embedded systems.
-This ensures that raw sensed data is correctly linked with its respective local processing, ultimately generating local aggregated data whose integrity and authenticity can be verified by back-ends in LDP/FL applications.
+This ensures that raw sensed data is correctly linked with its respective local processing, ultimately generating local aggregated data whose integrity and authenticity can be verified by back-ends in FL/LDP-based applications.

-Specifically, we build upon the recently introduced concept of Proofs of Execution (PoX)~\cite{apex} for simple embedded systems. \pox allows a low-end embedded device -- Prover (\dev) -- to convince a remote Verifier (\vrf) that a specific function \f has been executed successfully (i.e., from its first to its last instruction) on \dev.
+Specifically, we build upon the recently introduced concept of Proofs of Execution (\pox)~\cite{apex} for simple embedded systems. \pox allows a low-end embedded device -- Prover (\dev) -- to convince a remote Verifier (\vrf) that a specific function \f has been executed successfully (i.e., from its first to its last instruction) on \dev.
 Furthermore, PoX binds obtained results (or outputs) to a timely instance of this execution.
 A similar notion~\cite{flicker} has also been explored in high-end systems (e.g., general-purpose computers and servers, as opposed to embedded devices) based on trusted platform modules (TPMs)~\cite{tpm}.

 Intuitively, \pox can convey if the result received by an FL/LDP back-end (local aggregate data) truly originates from an edge device that has obtained this data through the correct execution of the expected software, thus thwarting poisoning attacks.
-On the other hand, as detailed next, the adoption of \pox in FL/LDP introduces unique non-trivial challenges that require re-thinking and re-designing existing PoX methods for this purpose.
+On the other hand, as detailed next, the adoption of \pox in FL/LDP-based mechanisms introduces unique non-trivial challenges that require re-thinking and re-designing existing \pox methods for this purpose.